domen-jersek/PoKeys_HomeAssistant_plugin/info.md

 # PoKeys57E HomeAssistant integration
-This integration allows the user to use their PoKeys57E IO controller with homeassistant.
-It contains the basic entities switch, binary_sensor and sensor
+A HomeAssistant integration for the PoKeys57E Ethernet I/O controller that in combination with other PoLabs d.o.o. products contains all of the basic features required for most home automation projects.
+Just download the integration and check out the configuration example overview in the README.md or read a detailed setup and use description at our blog site https://blog.poscope.com